Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Experimental Results on Llama-3.1-8B

 \section{Experimental Results on Llama-3.1-8B}

 Tables~\ref{tab:llama8b_a} and~\ref{tab:llama8b_b} summarize the experimental results obtained with the Llama-3.1-8B model on MBPP+ and HumanEval+. \texttt{STONE} achieves the highest \texttt{STEM} scores across all datasets and weight settings, demonstrating that the non-syntax watermarking strategy generalizes well to larger models.
-EWD shows slightly higher detectability on HumanEval+, which appears to result from an interaction between its uniform insertion strategy and the sharper probability distributions of Llama-3.1.
+EWD shows slightly higher detectability on HumanEval+, which may be related to differences in the output distribution of Llama-3.1-8B under uniform insertion.
 In this setting, the cumulative bias introduced by EWD is more effectively reinforced across long and diverse sequences, leading to a small gain in detectability.
 Such an effect is not observed under Qwen2.5-Coder-7B, whose flatter distributions yield comparable results between EWD and SWEET.
 Overall, \texttt{STONE} preserves stronger correctness and achieves a more balanced trade-off, resulting in the highest overall \texttt{STEM} scores.

 Across different weight configurations, \texttt{STONE} maintains stable performance even when correctness or imperceptibility is prioritized.
 The method remains competitive under detectability-oriented settings without functional degradation.
 This consistency confirms that syntax-aware watermarking effectively preserves code quality while sustaining robust watermark signals.